Liquid Waste Management Plan

 Why does Lake Country not have a public sani-dump?
 This is a service that communities much smaller than ours have and find it frustrating we cannot provide this service.
 There are plenty of ideal locations, the Arena being one.

-Doug Gunn asked almost 3 years ago
+Doug Gunn asked over 3 years ago

 Thank you for the question.
 Wood Lake Campground does have a sani dump that the community can pay to use.
 The District has been and continues to investigate the possibility of creating a second location due to increased demand.